 - Reinserting the cervical ripening balloon.
-If it has been removed before 24 hours, it can be reinserted and left in for a maximum of 24 hours, in total - Using hormonal medication called prostaglandins to help soften and dilate the cervix - Your induction may be deferred and reattempted on another day depending on the reason for the induction and your wishes - A caesarean section www.rcog.org.uk www.rcog.org.uk/globalassets/documents/guidelines/gtg_45.pdf
+If it has been removed before 24 hours, it can be reinserted and left in for up to 24 hours, in total. - Using hormonal medication called Prostaglandins to help soften and dilate the cervix. - Your induction may be deferred and reattempted on another day depending on the reason for the induction and your wishes. - A caesarean section.